-To swipe your finger over the reader, do the following:

-1. Place the top joint of your finger on the sensor.

-2. Apply light pressure and swipe your finger toward you across the reader in one smooth motion.
+To swipe your finger, place the top joint of your finger on the sensor and apply light pressure.
+Then swipe your finger across the reader in one smooth motion.
 Do not lift your finger when you are swiping it.

 Maintaining the fingerprint reader